JiangXL/BIO310-NeuroBiology-2018/lect10_MolecularSignalingWithinNeurons.md

 ### Cell-permeant molecues
 insoluble in aqueous

-### CEll-associated molecules
+### Cell-associated molecules
 adhesion mlecues, physical conact be

 ## Receptor types
 Binding of singal molecules causes a conformational chagne in the recdptor, which then triggers the subsequent signaling cascade within the affected cell.
-The receptors fro impermeant signal molecules are membrane-spanning proteins, while intracelluar receptors are activated by cell-permeant or lipophilic singaling molecules.
+The receptors for impermeant signal molecules are membrane-spanning proteins, while intracelluar receptors are activated by cell-permeant or lipophilic singaling molecules.
 Channel-linked receptors have the receptor and transduing functions as part of the same protein molecule.
 And the intracellular domain of enzyme-linked